nelsonsaake/lyli-hugo-web/content/story/day 9.md

 {{< story/time "11" "29" "am" >}}

 People, we are back in business.
 I won't lie I was really disappointed in Qt for a minute there.
 I was seriously considering Golang for the job and all my hopes of beautiful GUI flashed before my eyes over the weekend.
-But I have installed newer version of Qt and uninstalled the old one, now things are look promising.
+But I have installed a newer version of Qt and uninstalled the old one, now things are looking promising.
-+ First off, I got some errors that the old one did show before.
++ First off, I got some errors messages that the old one didn't show.
-+ I set a custom font for some UI widgets, the old one wasn't showing the custom fonts but this one is.
++ I was able to set a custom font for some UI widgets, the old one wasn't showing the custom fonts.

 Over the last few days I was wrestling with some bugs(errors in my code).
 First, it was communicating with the database, then `signals` were not being handled properly.
 Then I tried refactoring the code to make it more readable: that too created some more problems, so I had to reverse the changes.
 Finally I was thinking about changing the version of Qt or using C++ or Golang.